opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 ### Step 3 : OpenTelemetry Gateway

 The OpenTelemetry agent forwards the telemetry data to an OpenTelemetry collector gateway.
 A Gateway cluster runs as a standalone service and offers advanced capabilities over the agent, including tail-based sampling.
 In addition, a Gateway cluster can limit the number of egress points required to send data, as well as consolidate API token management.
 Each collector instance in a Gateway cluster operates independently, so it can be scaled with a simple load balancer.
-We will deploy gateway as a kubernetes [deployment type](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+We will deploy gateway as a Kubernetes [deployment type](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 K8s deployments are highly elastic and can be automatically scaled up and down via Horizontal Pod Autoscale depending on the amount of traces flowing through the pipeline.